ds828/py-telegram-bot-client/README.md

 # Telegram Bot API Client

-A telegram bot API client is written in python3.5+ and currently compatible with Telegram Bot API v5.1 and later.
+A telegram bot API client is written in python3.5+ and currently compatible with Telegram Bot API v5.2 and later.
 The reason for writing this bot utility is that I wish to run multi telegram bots which could have same or different business logic **(route policy)** in one process .
 I reckon it is lightweight, fast, full implement and only **urllib3** dependent.

+# Update 5.2.3

+Optimize: make all bots call same one TelegramBotAPI instance

+# Update 5.2.2

+Add a confirm in ui

 # Quick to go